zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5.md

    ![](./images/900/imageE086.png " ")

   - Choose to export as a __File__.
-Email may work if DV Desktop is able to interact with your local email client.
+Email may work if Oracle Analytics Desktop is able to interact with your local email client.
 Cloud provides the mechanism to upload and share your project to <a href="https://cloud.oracle.com/en_US/oac" target="\_blank">Oracle Analytics Cloud</a>.

 - Choose the export options as shown below and save the DVA file to your desktop.